-As a UX/UI designer apprentice at Bloc, I was recently tasked to conduct my very first(!) case study and determine how I would redesign the Craigslist website.
+While studying UX Design at Bloc, I was recently tasked to conduct my first(!) case study and determine how I would redesign the Craigslist website.

 Craigslist, a local exchange marketplace, is considered one of the most popular websites in the US, ranking at #14 at the time of this writing.
 The website serves millions of users with classified ads — such as jobs, housing, personals, for sale, services, community, gigs, and résumés — as well as, discussion forums.
 As a brand, Craigslist is instantly recognizable for its clarity of purpose, simple website design and quick load speed.
 To its credit, the company has adhered strictly to an ultra-basic layout while successfully bucking industry trends over the last two decades.

 I have been a fan of Craigslist since its inception and often use the website.
-Earlier this year during my annual spring cleaning, I posted online some old photography equipment to sell to eager local buyers.
+Last year, I posted online some old photography equipment to sell to eager local buyers.
 I enjoyed the process, as the website is accessible, fast, reliable, and ad-free.
 However, despite its simplicity, the website could improve in terms of consistency and usability.
 Because it does not offer an intuitive layout of its services, I believe many new users could easily become frustrated and annoyed in the learning process, just as I had been at first.

 Typically, the steps involved in conducting a real-world case study span multiple phases, which include discovering, defining, developing, and delivering a solution to the client.
-In this assignment, I was directed to simply define the website’s weaknesses and demonstrate my thought process in creating an alternate design.
+In this study, I was given a narrow focus to define the website’s weaknesses and demonstrate my thought process in creating an alternate design.

-I decided to preserve Craigslist’s minimalist legacy, given its design history and the brand loyalty of its user base, and only improve on the aesthetics and information architecture.
-I focused on the desktop and mobile versions of the Los Angeles page and reimagined the following areas: navigation, layout, typography, and logo.
+I decided to preserve Craigslist’s minimalist legacy, given its design history and the brand loyalty of its user base, and concentrate on improving the aesthetics and information architecture.
+I aimed for a “mobile-first” approach to the desktop and mobile versions of the Los Angeles page and reimagined the following areas: navigation, layout, typography, and logo.

 I made a printout of the image above and scribbled the following notes: